BreaGG/chatroom-with-mqtt-hacktoberfest-10/README.md

-# Chatroom MQTT con Python y React para el Hacktoberfest 10 de Python Coruña
+# Chatroom MQTT with Python and React for the Hacktoberfest 10 from Python Coruña

-Este proyecto es una aplicación de chat en tiempo real desarrollada como parte del evento Hacktoberfest de Python Coruña.
-La aplicación utiliza tecnologías web modernas, incluyendo WebSocket para la comunicación en tiempo real y React para el frontend.
-La aplicación permite a los usuarios enviar mensajes en tiempo real y participar en conversaciones interactivas.
+This project is a real-time chat application developed as part of the Python Coruña Hacktoberfest event.
+The application uses modern web technologies, including WebSocket for real-time communication and React for the frontend.
+The app allows users to send messages in real time and participate in interactive conversations.

 ## Requirements